mplutka/tm-bt-led/README.md

 6. Everything that is listed in the windows section [here](https://github.com/mplutka/noble#windows).
 (You don't need to install noble as it is part of this installation.)

-7. Windows firewall shouldn't block UPD traffic to 20777 (F1) and 9996 (AC)
+7. Windows firewall shouldn't block UPD traffic to 20777 (F1)